Dhalsim: Live-action

 Dhalsim is portrayed by British actor Roshan Seth in 1994's live action film Street Fighter.
 The film depicts Dhalsim as an Indian scientist and doctor whose science was originally supposed to promote peace, only for Bison to capture him and force him to aid him in his evil ambitions, one of which is the "supersoldier" experiment meant to turn Carlos Blanka into a mutated beast.
 During the process, Dhalsim alters Blanka's cerebral programming to keep him gentle and is found out by the lab guard.
 A fight ensues, in which Dhalsim is branded with the mutagen and almost killed, but Blanka is released and saves Dhalsim by killing the guard.
 When Guile arrives at the base, Dhalsim directs him to confront Bison.
 After Bison is defeated, Dhalsim decides to remain in Bison's base along with Blanka to await its destruction, choosing to atone for his part in mutating Blanka, telling Guile that "if good men do nothing, that is evil enough".
 In his final scenes, Dhalsim appears bald (having had a full head of hair earlier) with three rivulets of blood running down from the top of his head, as a nod to his appearance in the games.

-Simon Yam's character of Sing in the 1993 Hong Kong parody film Future Cops is based off of Dhalsim as he does the poses and Yoga powers of the character.
+Simon Yam's character of Sing in the 1993 Hong Kong parody film Future Cops is based on Dhalsim as he does the poses and Yoga powers of the character.
 Just prior to that, Eric Kot played a parody version of the character in Wong Jing's live-action adaptation of City Hunter.

 Dhalsim will be played by Indian actor Vidyut Jammwal for the upcoming reboot.